EU Deforestation-free Products Regulation: the impact on businesses

 Adoption of risk mitigation procedures and measures if there is a significant risk the product does not comply with the rules.

-In addition, both operators and traders have to submit a Due Diligence Statement electronically via a new information system to competent national authorities.
-All of these obligations will start to apply from 30 December 2024.
+In addition, both operators and traders have to submit a Due Diligence Statement electronically via a new Information System to competent national authorities.
+The Information System will welcome registrations in November 2024, and it will be opened to all users in December 2024.

 A different scenario opens for those operators and traders that are small and medium enterprises (SMEs).
 In the case of SME operators or SME traders, both actors have fewer obligations and can rely on due diligence already carried out by traders or operators in their supply chain.
-However, SME operators still retain legal responsibility in the event of a breach of the Regulation.
-SME operators and traders will also have more time to adapt to the new requirements under the Regulation, as these will start applying from 30 June 2025.
+However, SME operators still retain legal responsibility in the event of a breach of the EU Deforestation-free Products Regulation.
+SME operators and traders will also have more time to adapt to the new requirements under the Regulation, as these will start applying from 30 June 2026 (should the extension be granted).

 Finally, operators sourcing commodities entirely from areas classified as low risk will be subject to simplified due diligence obligations, as they will only need to collect information and documents proving that the commodities are deforestation-free and legal.